 A common representation of the relationship between properties, composition, microscopic structures, and manufacturing defects is shown in the image below.
 When the effects of the manufacturing processes on the microscopic structures are properly understood, it is possible to consistently produce metal components and joints that have the desired properties.
 Essentially, the people in charge of the manufacturing processes are responsible for making sure that during the processes the atoms in metals move to where they need to be.
 And designers are responsible for specifying where the atoms should be.

-For more information about the microscopic structures in metals take our online, on-demand Principles of Metallurgy course or read Metallurgy for the Non-Metallurgist, A.C Reardon, editor or Materials Science and Engineering, W.D.
+For more information about the microscopic structures in metals and the atoms in metals, take our online, on-demand Principles of Metallurgy course or read Metallurgy for the Non-Metallurgist, A.C Reardon, editor or Materials Science and Engineering, W.D.
 Callister.